newrelic/newrelic-lambda-extension/examples/sam/dotnet/README.md

 ### Function.cs

-Lambda functions written in Dotnet are C# classes.
+Lambda functions written in .NET are C# classes.
 The runtime loads them just like any C# class, and then invokes the handler function for each invocation event.

-New Relic's Dotnet instrumentation is based on the OpenTracing API standard.
-Libraries that implement the standard create spans using the OpenTracing API.
-New Relic gathers these traces, and acts as an "exporter", serializing them and sending them to the New Relic collector.

-For all that to work, two things happen here.
-First, we register the New Relic `LambdaTracer` as the concrete `Tracer` implementation in the static initializer.
-Second, we need to wrap your request handler's business logic so that the trace begins and ends correctly, and errors are handled appropriately.
-That's the call to `new TracingRequestHandler().LambdaWrapper()` on the first line of our request handler.

-There are a couple examples here of how you might use the OpenTracing API in your own code.
+The New Relic .NET Agent is used to instrument your AWS Lambda.
+In most cases, the agent automatically instruments your AWS Lambda function handler.
+The layer used in this example includes both the agent and the required New Relic Lambda Extension.
+When instrumenting an AWS Lambda, the .NET Agent relies on the Lambda Extension to send telemetry to New Relic.